Intel-Media-SDK/MediaSDK/README.md

 * In case of GCC compiler it is strongly recommended to use GCC version 6 or later since that's the first GCC version which has non-experimental support of C++11 being used in Media SDK.

+# Coexistence with Intel® oneAPI Video Processing Library
+The Intel® oneAPI Video Processing Library (oneVPL) is the successor to Intel® Media SDK (more details about [oneVPL](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onevpl.html)).
+It is possible to have both Media SDK and OneVPL runtimes installed on the one multi-GPU system.
+To select proper runtime for Media SDK based applications, environment variable *INTEL_MEDIA_RUNTIME* should be set to *"MSDK"* or to *"ONEVPL"* value, otherwise there is no guarantee what exact runtime will be loaded resulting in incompatibility issues.
+OneVPL based applications should use new API to make runtime selection.

 # See also

 Intel Media SDK: https://software.intel.com/en-us/media-sdk